Our tip from the pharmacy: How to wash your hands properly!

 - After contact with animals or sick people

-- After contact with waste or raw meat
+- After contact with rubbish or raw meat